There’s an amazing amount of history (not to mention effort and skill) in the beef on your plate!

 Henry Fielding, the English novelist and dramatist (1707-1754) wrote a ballad ‘The Roast Beef of Old England’ for his play ‘The Grub-Street Opera’, which had its debut in 1731.
 The tune was played as Nelson and his officers went into dinner on HMS Victory on the eve of the Battle of Trafalgar in 1805.
 The tune is still played at Royal Navy Mess Dinners.

-The tune was also played by the bugler to call first class passengers to meals on HMS Titanic.
-Opulence was a feature of the menus for the affluent first class passengers of the doomed liner.
+The tune was also played by the bugler to call First Class passengers to meals on HMS Titanic.
+Opulence was a feature of the menus for the affluent passengers of the doomed liner.
 Beef featured in both elaborate and plain dishes, such as fillet steak coated with Madeira sauce, served with artichoke hearts filled with peas and topped with slices of truffle and also roast sirloin of beef.

 During the Victorian era, as working patterns changed and more women entered the workforce, cafes, restaurants and tea shops opened for lunch.
 By 1918, Lyon’s, Britain’s largest caterer operated over 200 tea shops throughout the country.
 The most popular dish on the lunchtime menu was roast beef served with two vegetables for two shillings (10 pence).

-The roast beef that first appeared on the tables of the wealthy established the reputation of Britain as a meat eating nation and additionally the excellent quality of British beef.
+The roast beef that first appeared on the tables of the wealthy helped to establish the reputation of Britain as a meat-eating nation.
 While we may not consume the same vast quantities of beef as our ancestors, we still have a healthy appetite for beef which is so well known the world over, our French neighbours have nicknamed us ‘Les Rosbifs.’